Jackie Verdell: Musical career

 Like Franklin, she left the gospel field in 1960 and began singing pop, her voice having deepened to a contralto and losing the upper register.
-She signed with Houston-based Peacock Records, releasing three singles between 1961 and 1964.
+Verdell signed with Houston-based Peacock Records, releasing three singles between 1961 and 1964.
 None of them charted, but her own composition, "Why Not Give Me A Chance", produced by Dinah Washington's former producer Clyde Otis, seems to have attained a small level of popularity, being covered in later years by soul singers O.V.
 Wright on Peacock's subsidiary Back Beat Records in the late 1960s, and by Ruby Wilson on Malaco Records in the early 1980s.
-The Davis Sisters' recording session information in Gospel Records 1943 - 1969 suggests that Verdell was absent from the group during 1960 and 1961, returned in 1962 for further recordings on Savoy, was absent again in 1963, and then returned again in 1964 for more recordings on Savoy and RCA Records, apparently departing for good around 1966.
+The Davis Sisters' recording session information in Gospel Records 1943 – 1969 suggests that Verdell was absent from the group during 1960 and 1961, returned in 1962 for further recordings on Savoy, was absent again in 1963, and then returned again in 1964 for more recordings on Savoy and RCA Records, apparently departing for good around 1966.
 Some television appearances with The Davis Sisters and Brother Joe May which were posted to YouTube in 2006 and 2007, and appear to date from 1964.
 After several years of appearing with the Davis sisters, she relocated to Chicago, and worked closely with the Reverend Jesse Jackson and Operation Push as the featured soloist.
 She appeared in the film documentary Save The Children; Jesse Jackson's Operation PUSH exposition held in 1972 in Chicago.
 The film was released on September 18, 1973, by Paramount Pictures.
-She made her theatrical debut in the Alex Bradford play, Black Nativity and sang in the Broadway bound musical Don't Cry Mary.
+She made her theatrical debut in the Alex Bradford play Black Nativity, and sang in the Broadway bound musical Don't Cry Mary.
 In 1979, she was nominated for a Grammy Award by the National Academy of Recording Arts and Science for her rendition of "Kum by ya".
 This was a high point in her career.
-When asked about this exciting event she replied "even if I don't win, it will be a thrill just to be there."
+When asked about this exciting event she replied: "Even if I don't win, it will be a thrill just to be there."
 In 1981, she once again recorded with The Davis Sisters, the last album by the group entitled "The Storm is Passing Over".
 The album featured Verdell, Audrey Davis, Alfreda Davis, and Michele White.